ipozdeev/it-skills-for-research/data-management.md

 ## memoization

 Functions can be expensive to evaluate, such that much time is lost on waiting for them to finish.
-If such an expensive function is deterministic (produces the same output given the same input), it can be [memoised](https://en.wikipedia.org/wiki/Memoization), or made to return a cached version of the output when run with the same input.
-Since datafeed operations can be expensive (in terms of running time or literally, as the case with Bloomberg), memoization saves the researcher hours, so let us quickly discuss it here.
+If such an expensive function is deterministic (produces the same output given the same input), it can be [memoized](https://en.wikipedia.org/wiki/Memoization), or made to return a cached version of the output when run with the same input.
+Since datafeed operations can be expensive (in terms of time or, indeed, money, as subsequent calls to a commercial database such as Bloomberg can be costly), memoization saves the researcher hours, so let us quickly discuss it here.
 Memoization refers to remembering the results of a function call based on the input arguments and then returning the remembered result rather than computing the result again.
 Its _raison d'etre_ is the diverging price of hard disk space and the human coder's time.
 Based on the idea, it is pretty easy to write memoization functions yourself, but of course there are several solutions available for popular languages.

 For Python, the amazing [`joblib`](https://joblib.readthedocs.io/en/latest/) library does the trick.
-In the preamble to `datafeed.py`, you provide the path to keep cache in, set up a Memory object and use it to decorate every function to be memoised:
+In the preamble to `datafeed.py`, you provide the path to keep cache in, set up a Memory object and use it to decorate every function to be memoized:
 ```python
 from joblib import memory